Modoc War: Captain Jack

 While the old Modoc chief remained in the reservation, Kintpuash returned to Lost River and led an abusive harassment against the white settlers who had occupied the area.
 The small Modoc group of about 43 Indians demanded rent for the occupation of their land, which most settlers paid.
 After a few attempts to negotiate in behalf of the complaining settlers, including failed attempts by Agent Lindsay Applegate in 1864–6 and Superintendent Huntington in 1867, the Modoc finally relocated in 1869 following a council between Kintpuash (also known as Captain Jack); Alfred B. Meacham, the US Superintendent of Indian Affairs for Oregon that replaced Huntington; O.C.
-Knapp, the US Indian agent on the reservation; Ivan D. Applegate, sub-agent at Yainax on the reservation; and Dr. William.C.
+Knapp, the US Indian agent on the reservation; Ivan D. Applegate, sub-agent at Yainax on the reservation; and William.C.
 McKay.
 Meacham was from Oregon, and knew Captain Jack and the Modoc.

 When soldiers suddenly appeared at the meeting, the Modoc warriors fled, leaving behind their women and children.
 Meacham placed the women and children in wagons and started for the reservation.
 He allowed "Queen Mary", Captain Jack's sister, to go meet with Captain Jack to persuade him to move to the reservation.
 She succeeded.
 Once on the reservation, Captain Jack and his band prepared to make their permanent home at Modoc Point.